Manusha17/world_time_app/README.md

 # world_time_app
- Application to view time in countries around the world
+An application to view time in countries around the world with a beautiful background picture of the country's iconic locations.